markurusov1/defischolar_site/content/docs/defi_basics/amm.md

 - **Sustainability**: Carbon-neutral L2s and fee-burn mechanisms.
 - **Mass Adoption**: With TVL projected at $500B+, AMMs could capture 20% of global FX volume if regs harmonize.

 AMMs aren't perfect, but their evolution from simple swaps to cross-chain powerhouses underscores DeFi's resilience.
-For builders, start with Uniswap forks in Solidity; for traders, aggregate via Jupiter or 1inch.
+For builders, start with Uniswap forks in Solidity; for traders, aggregate it via Jupiter or 1inch.
 Dive deeper?
 Experiment on testnets like Skate's.